 - Influencers!
 If you write about a specific person or place, then make sure to @them with a link to your post.
 Or if you know of someone who may be interested, or their audience, @them as well.
 For example, an entertainment blogger or editor in Las Vegas.

-- Use hashtags to delineate what your post is about.
+- Use and track hashtags to delineate what your post is about.
 For example, #LasVegas #Travel

 When you’re analyzing data, typically you’re trying to identify historical trends, correlating factors and outliers.